The complete guide to Prague’s 10 districts + What to see in each

 Prague 6 – includes Dejvice, Stresovice, Brevnov, Ruzyne, Veleslavin, Repy, Suchdol

-Dejvice has some amazing villas from the end of 19 century, which are now mainly government buildings or embassies for other countries.
+Dejvice has some amazing villas from the end of the 19th century, which are now mainly government buildings or embassies for other countries.

-Prague 6 also includes the green Sarka Valley, which stretches nearly to the Prague Vaclav Havel airport.
+Prague 6 also includes the green Sarka Valley (one of the many beautiful green spaces in Prague), which stretches nearly to the Prague Vaclav Havel airport.
 It’s great nature park perfect for level walking and suitable for everyone.

 Prague 7 – includes Holesovice, Troja, Bubenec,

-Whilst Holesovice is industrial and full of buzzing night clubs, restaurants and trendy cafe places, Troja (on the other side of the Vltava river) is built into the hill and it feels like a world apart.
+Whilst Holesovice is industrial like the formal electrical buildings and full of buzzing nightclubs, restaurants and trendy cafe places, Troja (on the other side of the Vltava river) is built into the hill and it feels like a world apart.
 This is where you can find the Prague Zoo, Botanical Garden and Troja Chateau.

 A great little walk includes walking there from the Stromovka Park on the Holesovice side which is close to the Prague Exhibition Area (Vystaviste).

-If you want to stay on the top of the hill, follow the walk from Letna Park to Prague Castle and beyond to Petrin Hill.
+If you want to stay on the top of the hill, follow the walk from Letna Park to Prague Castle and beyond to Petrin Hill and you will have a great views of the central Prague and can take some amazing photos of Charles Bridge and the Prague Castle.

 Prague 8 – including Kobylisy, Liben, Karlin, Dablice, Bohnice, Cimice, Kobylisy